 How is a walk-in interview different from a normal interview?
 It’s a type of applicant screening that takes place without an appointment or a fixed meeting.
 It’s a very common process of screening and inviting potential job applicants for a quick round of questions.
-This is done as a mass technique of recruitment in college campuses, career fairs or even in MNCs which organise it from time to time.
+This is done as a mass technique of recruitment in college campuses, career fairs or even in MNCs which organize it from time to time.
 Yes, it can be scary, no doubt because such walk-ins see a lot of turn up of applicants.
 Don’t panic and do calm your nerves.
-A little bit of preparation might really help you ace this situation!
+A little bit of preparation might really help you ace a walk-in-interview!
 Let’s see how.

 Be Sound With Research

 This holds true for all your interviews—telephonic, personal or walk-in.
 Being informed always is the trick to your self-confidence and knowledge boost.
 Make sure you research what the company does, and it’s mission and vision thoroughly.
 Read its website and all related news articles there have been in recent times.
 By being sound with the above knowledge you can answer questions like ‘What do you know about us’ or ‘Why would you like to work with us’, etc. This will surely give you an edge over candidates who don’t have a prepared approach to this.